I believe it is an innate human desire to seek out adventure in nature and put our physical abilities to the test.

 I believe it is a bright spot in our society that we are increasingly choosing to spend time outdoors rather than as sitting spectators.
 The issue though is the crowd concentration at certain popular parks (Yosemite, Grand Canyon, Arches) that truly has an impact and cost to nature that we need to be concerned about.

-Many have suggested to make parks less accessible through the means of increasing entrance fees, requiring reservations or having a lottery system.
+Many have suggested to make parks less accessible through the means of increasing entrance fees (though this targets and discriminates against those with lower incomes) , requiring reservations or having a lottery system.
 Additionally, limiting the development of the parks in the way of conveniences like paved pathways, overlooks, guided tours and cafés.
 Obviously several parks have these conveniences established but further growth of these kind of services are being considered in many of our national parks.

 Some serious and disturbing talks are underway to further build out the Grand Canyon, which is what incited me to write this piece.
 The most disturbing is a proposed tram to transport visitors from the rim of the canyon all the way down to the confluence of the Colorado and Little Colorado Rivers, where shops and restaurants would be built riverside.
 The Grand Canyon is one of America’s most beloved parks and has been the site of major feats of physical human ability.
 Now it is at risk of becoming like Disneyland.
 I will return to the specific issues that face the Grand Canyon in a follow up piece.

 This was our experience at The Wave, located in Northern Arizona.
 Due to high interest as well as a need to preserve the delicate nature of the area, a lottery system is used to limit capacity at 20 people per day.
 This may seem extreme but there are no facilities at the location and hundreds of people apply nearly daily.
-Of the 20 spots, 10 are reserved solely for people who walk in the day before they wish to go (10 are be booked in advance online.)
+Of the 20 spots, 10 are reserved solely for people who walk in the day before they wish to go (10 are booked in advance online.)
 So we arrived, put our names in and waited and ultimately lost.
-This was fine and we hope to be back to try again.
-We are happy that if we finally do get a chance it will be preserved and wild.
+That was the deal and we hope to be back to try again.
+We are happy that if we finally do get a chance it will be preserved.

 Because of how deeply we were touched by this issue we have planned to do a few pieces surrounding the Grand Canyon.
 We had a very valuable time and took away so many lessons.
 It was the tipping point so to speak in our national park experience.
 We were overwhelmed by the beauty and immensity that has made the Grand Canyon so iconic.
 We were physically exhausted in our attempts to explore even the tiniest sliver below the rim.
 And finally we were completely challenged by the endemic issues facing the Grand Canyon and the national parks at large.